Coastal Habitat Protection Plan

 Overview

-The Coastal Resources, Environmental Management, and Marine Fisheries Commissions have adopted the Coastal Habitat Protection Plan, or CHPP, which has been revised and rewritten twice since its implementation in 2004.
-Rule-making and policy actions taken by the three commissions comply “…to the maximum extent practicable” with the plan.
+The Coastal Resources, Environmental Management, and Marine Fisheries Commissions have adopted the Coastal Habitat Protection Plan, or CHPP, which has been revised and rewritten multiple times since its implementation in 2004.
+Rulemaking and policy actions taken by the three commissions comply “…to the maximum extent practicable” with the plan.
 An annual report details the progress made by the respective commissions and North Carolina state agencies in the implementation of the plan.

 APNEP has been a part of the CHPP Team since its inception.
 While differences in scope, geography and mission exist, implementation of APNEP’s Comprehensive Conservation and Management Plan and the North Carolina Coastal Habitat Protection Plan are complimentary.
 Submerged aquatic vegetation mapping and oyster reef research are two areas where APNEP has tackled issues that are critical to both the CCMP and the CHPP.
 APNEP’s Coastal Habitats Coordinator works closely with the three commissions and their divisions within the N.C.
 Department of Environmental Quality to ensure that both plans are implemented in a coordinated and integrated fashion.